fraenki/f-upgrade/README.md

 ## Compatibility

-f-upgrade 1.0 was successfully tested for the following upgrade paths:
+f-upgrade was successfully tested for the following upgrade paths:

 * FreeBSD 13.0 -> FreeBSD 13.1
 * FreeBSD 13.1 -> FreeBSD 13.2
 * FreeBSD 13.2 -> FreeBSD 14.0
+* FreeBSD 14.0 -> FreeBSD 14.1
+* FreeBSD 14.1 -> FreeBSD 14.2

 Some numbers from a low-end VPS (2 CPU cores, 2 GB RAM) with 80 packages installed: a minor upgrade was completed in about 15 minutes, a major upgrade was completed in about 21 minutes.